restorecommerce/chassis-srv/README.md

 ## Architecture

 The chassis consists of a cache, command interface, config, database, logger and server part.
-A [Server](src/microservice/server.ts) can be instantiated in order to generically expose gRPC endpoints given a protobuf interface and a transport config.
 The cache part handles loading of caches based on configuration files.
 A provider-based mechanism allows to access different databases.
 A configurable log infrastructure is also provided.
-A runnable `Server` class is implemented in order to expose multiple services with business logic functionalities.
+A [Server](src/microservice/server.ts) can be instantiated in order to generically expose [gRPC](https://grpc.io/docs/) endpoints given a [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/overview) interface and a transport config.

 ### Cache